 After the Formators training I was asked to be the Directress for the Pre-Novices for two years and then entrusted with the responsibility of Directress for the Temporary professed sisters.
 I have been involved in formation work for the past 12 years.
 At present I am accompanying 29 Temporary Professed sisters.

 Nine years as community leader and being a formator as well as to be member of the Province Leadership Team for the second term itself has offered many challenges.
 While being part of the PLT, I had the added responsibility of being a sector coordinator and contact person for the Province during the restructuring process of the Province (India/ Nepal) as well as in the restructuring committee.
-Being in the core team for formation was another new avenue opened before me.
+Being in the core team for formation was another new avenue opened before me, and I finished in this role in 2017.

 I consider it as an opportunity as well as a challenge to motivate and accompany the young sisters with their present sense of values and faith and my expectations of them.
 While forming them I am also being formed and I believe Jesus the Good Shepherd is the real Formator who can really mould them to be His disciples.